 Reclaiming my Wild Heart; Who am I really?

 Even as a little girl, I would look into a mirror and wonder, “who am I?
 Why am I here?”
-The world seemed scary, but I felt something deep inside that I did not understand or know how to express until much later in life.
+The world seemed scary, but I felt something profound inside that I did not understand or know how to express until much later in life.

 “I stand with my hands on my hips and my eyes on the truth; unflinching in my gaze and courageous in my resolve, I’m no longer on simmer, relegated to life’s back burner, pushing everything and everyone out front in place of me; I am radiant and determined, wild and untamable, and at long last woke.”
 Alicia keys from her book “More Myself” as she describes a picture of herself on an album cover